pdunne/pymagnet/docs/equations.md

 ## Composite Objects

 ### Polyhedra
-For polyhedra composed of right angled triangles, the magnetic field can be calculated as the sum of magnetic fields due to these elements:
+For polyhedra composed of right angled triangles, the magnetic field can be calculated as the sum of magnetic fields due to these elements[^8]:

 $$
 \sigma_m = \mathbf{M} \cdot \mathbf{\hat{n}}